WebAssembly/stack-switching/proposals/tasks/Explainer.md

 In addition to the frames and local variables, it is important to know whether a fiber is suspendable or not.
-In essence, only fibers that have been explicitly suspended may be resumed, and ony fibers that are either currently executing or have resumed computations that are executing may be suspended.
+In essence, only fibers that have been explicitly suspended may be resumed, and only fibers that are either currently executing or have resumed computations that are executing may be suspended.

 In general, validating that a suspended fiber may be resumed is a constant time operation but validating that an executing fiber may be suspended involves examining the chain of fiber resumptions.

-Since a fiber may be referenced after it has completed, such references are not usable and the referenced fibers are asserted to be moribund.
+Even though a fiber may be referenced after it has completed, such references are not usable and the referenced fibers are asserted to be _moribund_[^b].
+Any attempt to switch to a moribund fiber will result in a trap.

+[^b]: However, [an alternate approach](#using-tables-to-avoid-gc-pressure) suggests an alternate approach for managing moribund fibers.

 #### Fibers, ancestors and children